 Insights from the report have been carried forward to the CCW’s three-pronged approach of Informing, Involving and Inspiring the community.

-Four caring behaviour were promoted to foster a more caring commuting culture: “Give Time”, “Give Care”, “Give a Hand” and “Give Thanks”.
+Four Caring Norms were promoted to foster a more caring commuting culture: “Give Time”, “Give Care”, “Give a Hand” and “Give Thanks”.

-When asked about the thinking behind the four caring behaviour, Chairman of the Caring SG Commuters Committee Mr Richard Magnus explained: “These caring behaviour came about when commuters shared the need to have knowledge on how to help others, show empathy and appreciation.”
+When asked about the thinking behind the Four Caring Norms, Chairman of the Caring SG Commuters Committee Mr Richard Magnus explained: “These caring norms came about when commuters shared the need to have knowledge on how to help others, show empathy and appreciation.”

 He added that public transport staff and commuters who have demonstrated caring behaviour were also recognised at the Transport Gold and Caring Commuter Award 2021 held on 1 December 2021.